Sodom (band): Changes in formation (1990–1996)

 With a new line-up, the album Better off Dead was released in 1990, and another grueling tour in Europe followed, playing with bands like Acid Drinkers, Destruction, Accu§er, Running Wild, Coroner, Tankard and Atrocity.
 During the South American tour, Hoffmann decided to stay in Brazil and was therefore forced to quit.
-Andy Brings replaced him, and a new album was recorded, Tapping the Vein (1992), with more of a death metal sound.
+Andy Brings replaced him, and a new album was recorded, Tapping the Vein (1992), with elements of death metal.
 This proved to be the last album with the drummer Witchhunter: He was kicked out of the band, and Atomic Steif formerly of both Holy Moses and Living Death became his replacement behind the drum kit.

 On 15 September 1991, Sodom played in Sofia, Bulgaria.
 The show was notable for the band because the audience of fifteen thousand people was one of the largest they had ever as a headliner.
-It was notable for the audience because it was the first show of a Western metal band in Bulgaria after the fall of communism (the only remotely similar event being a performance of the hard rock band Uriah Heep in 1987).
+It was also notable for the audience because it was the first show of a Western metal band in Bulgaria after the fall of communism (the only remotely similar event being a performance of the hard rock band Uriah Heep in 1987).

-The group's next album, Get What You Deserve (1994), saw them tone down the death metal sound of its predecessor in favor of a hardcore punk-influenced sound.
+The group's next album, Get What You Deserve (1994), introduced punk-infused sound.
 Get What You Deserve had an arguably grotesque album cover (featuring a dead man shot and lying in his bed with a woman tied-up nearby), and many fans did not take to the band's new direction.
-This period also marked the beginning of less international visibility for the band as thrash lost its commercial viability for the remainder of the 1990s due to Grunge and alternative rock.
+This period also marked the beginning of less international visibility for the band as thrash lost its commercial viability for the remainder of the 1990s, due to the rising popularity of grunge and alternative rock.
 Angelripper also started a solo career doing metal impressions of drinking songs, German Schlagers and even Christmas-type carols.
-A live album was recorded of the tour in support of the resulting album called Marooned – Live.Masquerade in Blood, saw the death metal influences return, as well as some groove metal elements kicking in, but still was pretty much in the same vein as their previous studio effort.
-It was released in 1995.
+A live album was recorded of the tour in support of the resulting album called Marooned – Live.

+Masquerade in Blood added groove metal to the group's evolving blend of crossover thrash and death metal.
+It was released in 1995 and the update of their style was successful.
 Again another guitarist had to be found.
 The new choice, Strahli, did not stay very long with the band.
-He was arrested and imprisoned on drug-related matters, and the band had since lost contact with him, until January 2011, when they learned he had died in Düsseldorf.
+He was arrested and imprisoned on drug-related matters, and the band had since lost contact with him, until January 2011, when they learned that he had died in Düsseldorf.
 Atomic Steif also left and again Angelripper needed to search for new members.
 These were found: a guitarist in Bernemann and a drummer in Bobby Schottkowski.
 This line-up stabilized the band significantly and lasted until December 2010, when Schottkowski left.